gofynd/fdk-client-swift/documentation/application/SHARE.md

-Creates a QR code for a specific product identified by its slug.
+Use this API to create a QR code of a product for sharing it with users who want to view/purchase the product.

 *Returned Response:*